Holy Family

-The Holy Family consists of the Child Jesus, the Virgin Mary and Saint Joseph.
-The subject became popular in art from the 1490s on, but veneration of the Holy Family was formally begun in the 17th century by Saint François de Laval, the first bishop of New France, who founded a confraternity.
+The Holy Family consists of the Child Jesus, the Blessed Virgin Mary and Saint Joseph.
+The subject became popular in Christian art from the 1490s on, but veneration of the Holy Family was formally begun in the 17th century by Saint François de Laval, the first bishop of New France, who founded a confraternity.

 The Gospels speak little of the life of the Holy Family in the years before Jesus' public ministry.
 Matthew and Luke narrate the episodes from this period of Christ's life, namely his circumcision and later Presentation, the flight to Egypt, the return to Nazareth, and the Finding in the Temple.
 Joseph and Mary were apparently observant Jews, as Luke narrates that they brought Jesus with them on the annual pilgrimage to Jerusalem with other Jewish families.